jxxcarlson/MiniLatexTechOverview/overview.md

 in addition reflects an understanding of the grammar of MiniLatex.
 Source text is transformed to an AST by applying a _parser_.
 The second arrow is the _renderer_.
-It transforms the AST to HTML, some equivalent structure.
+It transforms the AST to HTML, or some equivalent structure such as `Html msg`, Elm's native data type for producing HTML.

 The type of the AST is defined as follows: